bartoszgebarowski/task-manager-api/README.md

 * Click Send button
 * Server responds with status 200

-9. Scenario 9: User is logged in and tries to his own comment with empty comment
+9. Scenario 9: User is logged in and tries to his own comment with an empty comment
 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create a PUT request to `{{BASE_URL}}api/tasks/task_id/comments/comment_id`
 * Add to Body: